Rory Johnson

-Rory L. Johnson (born March 15, 1986) is an American football linebacker who is currently playing for the Berlin Rebels in the German Football League (GFL).
+Rory L. Johnson (born March 15, 1986) is an American football linebacker who is currently coaching for the Berlin Rebels in the German Football League (GFL) the team in which he played linebacker for several seasons.
 He was signed by the Green Bay Packers as an undrafted free agent in 2007.
 He played college football at Mississippi.

 Johnson has also been a member of the New York Giants and Edmonton Eskimos.

 College career

 Johnson then attended Hinds Community College where he earned junior college honorable mention All-America honors before transferring to the University of Mississippi for one season.

 Professional career

 Green Bay Packers

-After going undrafted in the 2007 NFL Draft, Johnson signed with the Green Bay Packers on May 4, 2007.
+After going undrafted in the 2007 NFL draft, Johnson signed with the Green Bay Packers on May 4, 2007.
 On September 1, he was released by the Packers in order to get their roster down to the league maximum.

 Edmonton Eskimos

 Johnson was signed by the Edmonton Eskimos on May 6, 2009.
 He was released on June 6, 2009.